 Clearly, Christ’s predictions about the collapse of Jerusalem, which took place in A.D.
 70 (Matthew 24:1,2), did, literally, get fulfilled within the lifetime of many of the apostles then living.
 The historian Josephus (War vi.
 4. 5–8 [249–270]) wrote about the destruction of the Temple in detail.
 The outstanding building of the temple appeared indestructible and the city of Jerusalem seemed, invincible.
 But all got destroyed just as Jesus predicted.

-However, the words “this generation” in Matthew 24:34 are in the context of vs. 27–51, which deal exclusively with the coming of the Son of man at the end of the world.
-The signs mentioned in these verses and in Luke—“signs” in the heavens and “upon the earth” (Luke 21:25)—would take place so near the day of His coming that Christ declared that the “generation” that sees the last of the signs, shall not pass before “all these things [Christ’s coming and the end of the world] be fulfilled.”
+However, the words “this generation” in Matthew 24:34 are in the context of vs. 27–51.
+These verses fully point to the second coming of Christ and the end of the world.
+The “signs” are in the heavens and on the earth (Luke 21:25).
+These signs will be fulfilled near to the second coming of our Lord, so much so that Christ stated that the “generation” that views the last of these signs, shall not pass before “all these things [Christ’s coming and the end of the world] be fulfilled.”